-This is not always the case because there are many ways to make more using our current skills or businesses.
+That’s not always the case because there are many ways to make more using skills and resources that you already have.

 Use the following tips depending on your industry and work situation: